-The determination of the amount of realized capital losses recorded for impairments of our investments is subjective and could materially impact our operating results and financial condition
+The determination of the amount of realized capital losses recorded for impairments of our investments is subjective and could materially impact our operating results and financial condition and reflect changes in other-than-temporary impairments in our results of operations.

-The determination of the amount of realized capital losses recorded for impairments vary by investment type and is based upon our ongoing evaluation and assessment of known and inherent risks associated with the respective asset class.
-Such evaluations and assessments are revised as conditions change and new information becomes available.
-We update our evaluations regularly and reflect changes in other-than-temporary impairments in our results of operations.
 The assessment of whether other-than-temporary impairments have occurred is based on our case-by-case evaluation of the underlying reasons for the decline in fair value.
-Our conclusions on such assessments are judgmental and include assumptions and projections of future cash flows which may ultimately prove to be incorrect as assumptions, facts and circumstances change.
-Furthermore, historical trends may not be indicative of future impairments and additional impairments may need to be recorded in the future.
+Our conclusions on such assessments are judgmental and include assumptions and projections of future cash flows and price recovery which may ultimately prove to be incorrect as assumptions, facts and circumstances change.
+Furthermore, historical trends may not be indicative of future impairments and additional impairments may need to be recorded in the future